NGU Concert Choir and Orchestra to Perform Spring Concert

-“It is our hope of that you will not only enjoy the performance of these pensive works, but that you will consider their meaning and overarching message of everlasting life to those who trust in Jesus Christ,” said NGU Concert Choir Director Dr. Seth Killen.
+“It is our hope that you will not only enjoy the performance of these pensive works but that you will consider their meaning and overarching message of everlasting life to those who trust in Jesus Christ,” said NGU Concert Choir Director Dr. Seth Killen.

 The free concert, which is open to the public, begins at 7 p.m.
 No tickets are required.